markkorenic/limb/README.md

 # limb

-An efficient, fast Local IT query those who miss LAMB
+An efficient, fast Local IT query for those who miss LAMB